-Organizations all over the world are becoming more reliant on technology in order to operate as the demand for IT resources continues to grow exponentially.
-And yet, many IT managers are trying to meet the challenge of reducing carbon footprints without sacrificing performance or productivity.
+Organizations around the world are becoming more reliant on technology for everyday operations, and the demand for IT resources continues to grow exponentially.
+Many of today’s IT managers are faced with the challenge of implementing solutions that reduce their organization’s carbon footprints, without sacrificing performance or productivity.

-In this blog, we share several tips on how businesses can hit their Green IT goals to reduce the amount of power, cooling and physical infrastructure required, while ensuring high availability to critical applications and data.
+In this blog, we share several tips on how businesses can hit their “green IT” goals (i.e. reduce the amount of power, cooling, and physical infrastructure needed to run their infrastructure), while ensuring high availability to critical applications and data.

 A ‘carbon footprint’ is the total amount of carbon dioxide (CO2) and other greenhouse gases, emitted over the full lifecycle of a product.
 It is expressed as grams of CO2 equivalent per kilowatt-hour of generation (gCO2e/kWh) or tonnes of CO2 equivalent (tCO2e).

 Organizations looking to calculate their carbon footprint need to track emissions from two sources:

 - Organizational – Emissions from all the activities across an organization, including buildings’ energy use, processes and company vehicles.

 - Product – The total emissions over the whole life of a product, from the extraction of raw materials and the manufacturing process, through to the products use, reuse, and finally recycling or disposal.

 To combat rising utility costs and increasing power demands, and ultimately reduce their overall carbon footprint, organizations are actively implementing green IT initiatives.

 Green IT refers to initiatives that use technology in a more environmentally friendly and efficient way, with the aim to reduce the carbon footprint generated by IT systems.